Canada–Lithuania relations: First contacts before 1918.

+Relations 1918–1940

+The Lithuanian community in Canada was relatively small until the end of World War II (in 1921, there were 1,970 Canadians of Lithuanian origin, with another 5,000 immigrating between the wars.

 Diplomatic relations between Canada and Lithuania were established in 1937.
 During World War II, Lithuania was at various times occupied by Nazi Germany and the Soviet Union.
 Canadian prisoners of war were among Allied POWs held by the Germans in the Stalag Luft VI POW camp in German-occupied Lithuania.
-In 1944, Lithuania was forcibly annexed by the Soviet Union and Canada never recognized the annexation of Lithuania into the Soviet Union.
-In 1990, Lithuania obtained its independence after the Dissolution of the Soviet Union and Canada and Lithuania re-established diplomatic relations on 2 September 1991.
-In 2016, both nations marked the 25th anniversary of the re-establishment of diplomatic relations.
+After the establishment of diplomatic relations between the countries, a Lithuanian Consulate General was established in Toronto, and Lieutenant Colonel Gerald LP Grant-Suttie was appointed as the first honorary consul.

+As Quebec tightened its requirements for the use of French, some Montreal Lithuanians began to move to Ontario.